aditipatra/aditipatra/README.md

 - 👋 Hi, I’m @aditipatra
-- 👀 I’m interested in Machine Learning and Data Science
+- 👀 I’m interested in Web development, Machine Learning and Data Science
 - 📫 How to reach me : www.linkedin.com/in/aditi-patra

 <!---